Arkansas teacher charged with killing couple who were hiking in Devil's Den with their kids

 “It was overwhelming,” she said.

-McGann had not yet started his new job in Arkansas at Sprindale Public Schools, said Jared Cleveland, the district superintendent.
+McGann had not yet started his new job in Arkansas at Springdale Public Schools, said Jared Cleveland, the district superintendent.
 He said the district could not provide more information, citing the investigation.

 “Our entire team extends our deepest condolences to the Brink family.
 Their children are especially in our thoughts and prayers,” Cleveland said.